cdl-saarland/CGO17_ArtifactEvaluation/README.md

 We use LNT to execute the LLVM test suite as well as SPEC.
 The installation of LNT is described online [5].
 If `virtualenv` version 2.X is installed, the `setup_lnt.py` script can be used to set up LNT and a sandbox.
-The NPB benchmarks are run "in-place" using the `make suite` command.
+The NPB benchmarks are build "in-place" using the `make suite` command and the executables created in `bin` can be afterwards executed.

 ### Testing